bjtully/BioMetaPipeline/MET_ANNOT.md

 ## Example

-- `pipedm MET_ANNOT -d fasta_folder/ -c metagenome_annotation.ini -o annot -b Metagenomes 2>annot.err`
+- `pipedm MET_ANNOT -d fasta_folder/ -c metagenome_annotation.ini -o annot 2>annot.err`
 - This command will use the fasta files in `fasta_folder/` in the annotation pipeline.
-It will output to the folder `annot` and will create or update the `BioMetaDB` project `Metagenomes` in the current directory.
-It will use the config file entitled `metagenome_annotation.ini` to name the output database and to determine individual program arguments.
+It will output to the folder `annot` and will use the config file entitled `metagenome_annotation.ini` to name the output database and to determine individual program arguments.
 Debugging and error messages will be saved to `annot.err`.
 - This pipeline will generate a series of tables - a summary table, whose name is user-provided in the config file, as well as an individual table for each genome provided that describes annotations for each protein sequence identified from the starting contigs.